 At the moment, regulation efforts focus on cryptocurrencies.
 In the future, expect governments to closely monitor blockchain activity related to identities (of companies and people) and payments.

-The European Parliament hosted a ‘Spotlight on Blockchain’ session in May 2018 to answer the question: “When and how should governments intervene?”
+The European Parliament hosted a ‘Spotlight on Blockchain’ session in May 2018 to explore when and how should governments intervene?
 Some U.S states are moving forward with blockchain regulation and implementation, e.g. Arizona (recognition of smart contracts) and Vermont (blockchain as evidence).

 During an April meeting of ASEAN (Association of Southeast Asian Nations) there was a focus on DLT for cheap and secure transactions to promote financial inclusion for underserved and underbanked segments.

-As you have read in this series, DLT-based applications offer important benefits when it comes to transactions that involve personal and payment data: increased security, faster transactions and limited data disclosure for a predetermined purpose.
+As you have read in this series, DLT-based applications offer important benefits when it comes to transactions that involve personal and payment data.
+This technology delivers increased security, faster transactions and limited data disclosure for a predetermined purpose.

-Blockchain and DLT developments go very fast, and there are many experiments as well as real-world applications.
-Educate yourself by following the news and reading up on which projects go well and which go bust, and then apply that knowledge to the HR and payroll space.
+Blockchain and DLT development moves quickly.
+There are many experiments as well as real-world applications.
+Stay informed about which projects go well and which go bust.
+Then apply that knowledge to the HR and payroll space.

 All main technology vendors explore use cases for DLT in their solutions.
 It could be equally interesting to follow what niche vendors are doing, as they are typically not bound to a segment or industry, more agile and will quickly shift into other applications.

 Use cases outside of the HR domain provide the perfect inspiration and encourage you to stretch your thinking beyond the obvious.

 Reach out to your HR and payroll vendors and ask which use cases they are currently pursuing.
 NGA HR is happy to talk to you about our blockchain innovations and keep you posted as we bring HR and Payroll applications to market.